-• A crime such as assault, battery, or vandalism is a "crime of violence."
-If a one-year sentence is imposed, the offense will be an aggravated felony under 8 USC 1101(a)(43)(F).
-See discussion in 48.47.

-• While simple assault or battery is not a crime involving moral turpitude, spousal abuse under Pen C §273.5 is such a crime.
-Depending on the number of offenses, sentence, and other factors, such convictions may be a basis for deportability or inadmissibility.
-See §§48.38-48.40 for discussion of crimes of moral turpitude.
+- If the crime is classified as a "crime of violence" and a one-year sentence is imposed, the offense will be an aggravated felony under 8 USC §1101(a)(43)(F).
+See discussion in §52.47. - Although simple assault or battery is not a crime involving moral turpitude, spousal abuse under Pen C §273.5 is such a crime.
+Depending on the number of offenses, sentence, and other factors, moral turpitude convictions may be a basis for deportability or inadmissibility.
+See §§52.38-52.40 for discussion of crimes of moral turpitude. - There is a broadly defined ground of deportability specifically based on domestic violence offenses.
+8 USC \$1227(a)(2)(E).